Wildlife

 - Any animal attempting to make a nest on top of a Hydro pole, or on top of a Hydro transformer/crossarm/bracket.

-- You see a dead animal on top of or at the base of a Hydro pole.
+OR - You see a dead animal on top of or at the base of a Hydro pole.

 - Hydro One has the capability to install either protective coverup &/or animal deterrents on their poles, wires, and devices.
 Make sure you note the Pole # when reporting.